cccwam/rc2020_electra/README.md

 The preprocessing process is embedding and cached with the command lines for pretraining and downstream tasks.

+A pretrained model with 1M steps training is also available in this repository.

 This work leverages HuggingFace libraries (Transformers, Datasets, Tokenizers) and PyTorch (1.7.0).

 For more information, please refer to the associated [paper (under review)](To be added later).